-He built roads, the hubs for community gatherings, a temple to Vesta, the Roman goddess of home and family.
+He built roads, the hubs for community gatherings, and a temple to Vesta, the Roman goddess of home and family.
 It was around this time that Capitoline Hill saw its first sanctuaries and the Roman Forum started taking shape.

 According to the finds in the Capitoline Hill, dating back centuries before the foundation of Rome, the king founder of the city did have ancient Latin ancestors, and the whole family relation with Aeneas was created to provide the founder with some divine and heroic greatness and legacy.